The Law of Christ

 • Our believing in Christ, or our “walking in the Spirit” doesn’t mean that we are somehow automatically or unknowingly keeping all the moral law.

-• The law of Christ, namely to lovingly bear the burdens of fellow Christians, does not replace the moral law for Christians.
+• The law of Christ, including to lovingly bear the burdens of fellow Christians, does not replace the moral law for Christians.

 • The law of Christ involves obedience to the moral law’s second greatest commandment.